An overview of the available pages on this site.

 - Child and family The Queensland Government has outlined its reform agenda for supporting Queensland families and keeping children safe.

 - Disability services The Queensland Government has outlined its plan to prepare Queensland for the National Disability Insurance Scheme and to support a more accessible and inclusive Queensland.

-- National Disability Insurance Scheme in Queensland The National Disability Insurance Scheme NDIS will start in Queensland from 1 July 2016 and will be fully implemented by 2019.
+- National Disability Insurance Scheme in Queensland Queensland is transitioning to the National Disability Insurance Scheme NDIS between July 2016 and June 2019.
 Find out more about what it means for Queenslanders and what the Queensland Government is doing to get Queensland ready for the scheme.

 Consolidated and streamlined quality standards for human services in Queensland.

 Information about a career with the Department of Communities including career options, salary, leave entitlements, study assistance, superannuation and other flexible and rewarding employment conditions.

 A list of the support and services offered by the department.